-For Certify to integrate with Jira, the following tasks must be performed:
+In order for Certify to integrate with Jira, the following tasks will need to be performed:

 Create and populate a configuration file for the Jira Integration executable.
 The file requires a URI and Jira credentials data.

 This information gets stored in the Certify database along with details of which fields to populate for a Jira issue.